dylan-lang/dylan-tool/README.md

 You may run the `dylan-tool` command from anywhere inside the workspace directory tree; it will search up to find the "workspace.json" file.
-In general you should run `dylan-compiler` in the top-level workspace directory so that all the active packages are built into the same "_build" directory and so that `dylan-compiler` can find the auto-generated "registry" directory.
+In general you should invoke `dylan-compiler` in the top-level workspace directory so that all the active packages are built into the same "_build" directory and so that `dylan-compiler` can find the auto-generated "registry" directory.

 ## The Workspace File